De-institutionalisation

 Nonverbal communication:

-The most misunderstood form of
+The most misunderstood

 communication.
 All behaviour is communication.
 When we talk to someone